 Prague is one of those destinations that always seems to be in vogue.
 It’s been on the tourist map for a long time, and the crowds show no signs of abating — particularly when it comes to women.
 And I understand the fascination.
-Prague is, after all, gorgeous; has a Vegas-style nightlife; and speaks about, from its all nooks and corners, a hint of romance.
+Prague is, after all, gorgeous; has a Vegas-style nightlife; and speaks about, from its all nooks and corners, nothing but a hint of romance.

 One Day Prague Travel Guide